c3lang/c3-web/src/content/docs/Language Fundamentals/naming.md

     order: 41
 ---

-C3 introduces fairly strict naming rules to reduce ambiguity.
+C3 introduces fairly strict naming rules to reduce ambiguity, make the language compile faster and simplify the compiler.

 As a basic rule, all identifiers are limited to a-z, A-Z, 0-9 and `_`.
 The initial character can not be a number.
 Furthermore, all identifiers are limited to 31 character.